 The footprint of buildings operates on the scale of around 5-10 meters.
-Hills' length scales, $\sigma$ , are roughly around 5+ times larger than cars and small trees.
+Hills' length scales, σ , are roughly around 5+ times larger than cars and small trees.
 As such the first operation performed is to separate the height map image into different length scales (see figure 5.4).

 To do this a Gaussian filter with a length scale of 30 meters is used to identify large scale features (figure 5.4b) in the image then subtracted element-wise from the image.
-This process is then repeated with another Gaussian filter at length scale of 5 meters to produce features that are of correct length scale to be buildings (figure 5.4c).
-It should be noted that multiple features could impact wind speed: large scale features take into account building clusters and building scale features include as 'small' bumps in the ground.
+This process is then then repeated with another Gaussian filter at length scale of 5 meters to produce features that are of correct length scale to be buildings (figure 5.4c).
+It should be noted that at either feature level features are not exclusivemultiple features could impact wind speed: large scale features take into account building clusters and building scale features include as 'small' bumps in the ground.
 From the prospect of atmospheric modelling this is not likely to be problematic as wind of a large scale is obstructed by clusters of buildings in the same way as hills.
 See fig. 5.5, the chapter's methodology uses the images from the central column.